AppFair/appfair.github.io/index.md

 Yes.
 As of macOS 12, all apps must be signed in order to run on every native architecture.
 The same requirement exists for iOS.
-The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate in order to satisfy this requirement.
+The `Integrate` phase of the App Fair process signs the app with an ad-hoc signing certificate in order to satisfy this requirement.

-### What is "Ad-Hoc" code signing?
+### What is ad-hoc code signing?

-When an app is "signed", it protects the app from being tampered with once it has been installed.
+When an app is "signed", it protects the app from being tampered with once it has been installed, and permits the app to load on architectures where code-signing is a prerequisite.
-When a signature is "Ad-Hoc", it means that there is no identifying information associated with the signature.
+An ad-hoc signature, however, contains no identifying information associated with the signature, and so cannot be used as any sort of guarantee of the identity of the developer.

 ### Are App Fair apps notarized?